Queen Elizabeth II's husband has 'successful' heart procedure - RFI

 London (AFP)

-Queen Elizabeth II's 99-year-old husband Prince Philip has undergone a successful heart procedure, Buckingham Palace said Thursday after he was transferred to a cardiac unit in London.
+Queen Elizabeth II's 99-year-old husband Prince Philip has undergone a successful heart procedure, Buckingham Palace said Thursday, raising hopes for his recovery after a lengthy stay in hospital.

+The Duke of Edinburgh, who turns 100 in June and had a stent fitted for blocked arteries in 2011, was transferred to a specialist cardiac unit on Monday.

-Royal officials said the Duke of Edinburgh, as he is formally known, "underwent a successful procedure for a pre-existing heart condition at St Bartholomew's Hospital" on Wednesday.
+Royal officials said he had a "successful procedure for a pre-existing heart condition at St Bartholomew's Hospital" in central London on Wednesday.

 "His Royal Highness will remain in hospital for treatment, rest and recuperation for a number of days," they added.

+But they said a forthcoming television interview with Philip's grandson Prince Harry and his wife, Meghan, this weekend was unfortunate timing as the duke recovers.

+News of the procedure came after his daughter-in-law Camilla, Duchess of Cornwall, said Wednesday that he was "slightly improving," but "hurts at moments".

-Philip has now spent more than two weeks in hospital, his longest every stay, raising fears for his health because of his advanced age.
+Philip's current stay in hospital has been his longest ever, raising fears for his health because of his advanced age.

+He is being treated at the state-run St Bartholomew's Hospital near St Paul's Cathedral, where he was taken on Monday for testing and observation of a "pre-existing heart condition".

 The prince was first admitted to the private King Edward VII Hospital in central London on February 16.